 How are you addressing COVID-19 for this year's program?

 The American Pavilion’s first priority is the safety of our students, staff, and guests.
 As we make our plans for the next live Cannes Film Festival, we are working to create safety protocols and procedures that are in alignment with the Festival, the local authorities, and the recommendations of the U.S. Consulate.
-We will send out updates as these policies evolve.
+Proof of Covid vaccination will be required for all staff and students joining us in Cannes.

 I’m an international student.
 May I apply?